 Today, she was late.
 If she hadn't slept for an extra hour, she could have witnessed sunrise while having breakfast at the usual spot near the coast.
-The overall view from the place was breathtaking and the ambiance just by staying there was something she didn't found elsewhere.
-Going there was a new morning routine she decided on when she explored the port district last weekend.
+The overall view from the place was breathtaking.
+Plus, the ambiance just by staying there was something she didn't found elsewhere.
+Going there was a new morning routine she decided on after exploring the port district last weekend.
 For now, she thought of another place to visit.
 A place she happened to found in one of her escapades.
 As she was done securing all of her things inside the basket of her bicycle, Maki was finally ready to leave.

 Cycling in a pleasant morning like one today was certainly a wonderful, relaxing feeling.
 There would be instances that she would get excited and push on the pedals in a faster rate just to enjoy the cold breeze against her face, wind flapping her uniform and hair as she increased speed.
 Her snowflake hairpin proved its worth for keeping a part of her hair in its intended place.
 She didn't mind her hair as she could just fix it again later.
 Some of the loose strands finding their way on her dark blue eyes was a real bother though.